I have been a professional Los Angeles-based fashion/feature writer for over 10 years. My personal style is eclectic and uniquely retro.

 A New Kind of Retail

 Their positive rep, in today's struggling retail scene, didn't come without drama.
 Initial opposition, from the community, about their customer base within the adult entertainment field, led to an urban battle that eventually subsided once opponents got to know Petrovski and her staff.
 The benefits this type of business offers can also be seen in how mainstream lingerie, as a fashion staple, has become.
-Historically, while it has changed significantly since the 1700's when "stays" were used to mold the body to where we are in 2017 when corsets have been transformed into waist-cinching belts designed by Miuccia Prada and other designers lingerie has even reappeared on the catwalk in '90's era slip dresses.
+Historically, it has changed significantly since the 1700s when "stays" were used to mold the body to where we are now, when corsets have been transformed into waist-cinching belts designed by Miuccia Prada and other designers lingerie has even reappeared on the catwalk in 1990s era slip dresses.

 Now as we experience an unstable, but exciting, chapter in retail it's important to note that stores like Pure Delish succeed because they continue listening to their customers and maintain high standards.